The Cathartic Memoir – I’ve journeyed from contempt to enthusiasm

 Because there are so many ‘moving parts’ in a publishing project I said to myself, ‘what could I expect to achieve, and what real value would it be to authors?’
 ‘If I just had 45 minutes to advise authors what would I say?’

-A colourful memory was a visit from a writer who had been trying to self-educate herself on self-publishing.
+A colourful memory was a visit from a writer who had been trying to self-educate on self-publishing.
 Her methodology was to search online and extract lists of each company’s offerings.
 Green Hill a has a list of offerings – and so do many suppliers.
 She had a spreadsheet with each benefit in a column and company names across the top and a score against each item.
 I really do understand why she approached us in this manner – its because there are so many scams, rip-offs and a bewildering array of offerings.
 She couldn’t afford to choose a bad supplier and this was her strategy!

 And every time we get contacted by authors who have been scammed or at best paid for a sub-standard project out come, they assure us they had spent many hours researching their choice of supplier.